Problem-informed Graphical Quantum Generative Learning: Quantum Circuit Markov Random Fields

 While MNs are capable of representing any probability distribution, we expect that not all types of networks lead to efficiently trainable QML models.
 For this reason, we conduct a preliminary analysis of the trainability properties of QCMRFs.
 In particular, we study numerically the scaling of the MMD cost function variance with the number of qubits (or nodes).
 Having fixed the graph type, for each number of nodes, we define $10$ sets of uniformly random factor values and in each case, we evaluate the variance using $10^4$ sets of random circuit parameters.
 The cost value is calculated with a training set of $10^4$ samples and $10^4$ quantum circuit evaluations.

-A complete graph having maximal clique factorization corresponds to no problem-specific knowledge, since the probability distribution has $2^n-1$ degrees of freedom.
+A complete graph having maximal clique factorization corresponds to no structure, since the probability distribution has $2^n-1$ degrees of freedom.
 As shown in Fig.~\ref{fig:trainability}, according to our numerics, the cost function variance vanishes exponentially in the number of qubits in this case, which also indicates the presence of deterministic barren plateaus \cite{arrasmith2022equivalence}.
 To study sparser (but still dense) graphs, we concentrate first on Erd\H{o}s-R\'enyi graphs with $p=0.5$ edge probability, since in this case, the expected size of the largest clique is $\mathcal{O}(\log n)$ with high probability.
-Our simulations clearly show, that the scaling of the variance is closer to polynomial.
+Our simulations clearly show, that the variance exhibits much better scaling in this case, than the conclusively exponential decay before.
 This is also true for triangle chain graphs, where we have $n-2$ cliques of size $3$ in total.
-While polynomial scaling of the cost variance does not prove the empirical absence of barren plateaus, it is a good first indicator of better trainability.
+While cost concentration and gradient concentration go hand in hand in variational quantum algorithms, polynomial scaling in the cost variance can be induced by a few parameters with good behaviour \cite{arrasmith2022equivalence, miao2024equivalence}.
+Consequently, such a polynomial scaling does not show the empirical absence of barren plateaus, but it is a good first indicator of better trainability.

 These investigations lead us to the definition of a subclass of MNs, that restrict the class of problems, that our problem-informed framework can be most useful for.

 \begin{definition}[Efficient MN representation]\phantom{Anddd} A probability distribution $P_{\Phi}$ over $n$ binary random variables is said to have an efficient MN representation, if $P_{\Phi}$ factorizes according to a Markov network $\mathcal{H}$ with